Macarena Valdés: Death and investigation

 Valdés was last seen alive at around 13:00 on 22 August 2016 by Collío.
-She was due to attend a routine medical appointment with her infant son in the town of Liquiñe, and had planned to catch a bus at 14:30.
+She was due to attend a routine medical appointment with her infant son in the town of Liquiñe and had planned to catch a bus at 14:30.
 Valdés' 11-year-old son returned home and found Valdés hanging from a rope tied to a beam, with her youngest son still present.

 Collío filed a criminal complaint following Valdés' death.
 The investigation was led by public prosecutor Alejandra Anabalón from the Panguipulli Local Prosecutor's Office.
 The first autopsy, performed by the Legal Medical Service of Valdivia, classified Valdés' cause of death as "asphysxiation by hanging" and noted that her body showed no injuries attributable to third parties.
 The prosecutor's office interviewed Valdés' relatives about her psychological state and concluded that she had suffered from depression and so closed the investigation with the verdict that she had likely died by suicide.

 Valdés' family and the Newen community in Tranguil questioned the verdict of suicide in light of previous death threats Valdés had received for taking part in demonstrations against the construction of the hydroelectric plant.
 In 2018, a forensic doctor hired by Valdés' family completed an analysis of Valdés' autopsy report and questioned the results, concluding that she was likely already dead at the point at which she was hanged due to her neck not showing any injuries ordinarily caused from hanging whilst alive; a second autopsy was recommended.
 On 21 August 2017, the prosecutor's office officially reopened the investigation, and a second autopsy was completed, concluding that "the existence of objective signs that support that the victim had been alive at the time of being suspended by a rope or noose... is not confirmed".
 A histopathological study of tissue from Valdés' neck by scientists at the University of Chile established the absence of vital lesions, meaning that she was likely dead at the point of being hung from the beam.
 At the end of 2018, the official investigation into Valdés' death was reclassified from "suicide" to "discovery of a corpse".

 Following the second autopsy, pathologist John Clark issued a report, published on 12 August 2019, highlighting the lack of detailed description of how she was found deceased in the official investigation report, in addition to "deficient" initial forensic examinations of Valdés' body.
 Clark concluded that Valdés had died from ligature strangulation and that her body may have been suspended later to simulate suicide.

 Response

-Following Valdés' death, activist groups denounced that she had been murdered in a form of corporate femicide due to her being a Mapuche women defending indigenous land from being plundered from companies.
+Following Valdés' death, activist groups denounced that she had been murdered in a form of corporate femicide due to her being a Mapuche woman defending indigenous land from being plundered from companies.
 The social media campaigns #FueHomicidio and #ALaNegraLaMatron" demanded justice for Valdés and were used as slogans at demonstrations held in Chile demanding justice for Valdés.